Belize Jungle – Sleeping Giant Rainforest Lodge Review

 Trust us, you’ll need the energy to do these excursions anyways!

 In our two full days at the lodge, we did the ATM cave tour and the cave tubing (Belize has a lot of caves…).

 Here’s a quick list of some of the top potential excursions, but make sure you check their website to see what they currently offer as it may change with the seasons.

-- ATM cave – There is too much to say about this excursion here, so we wrote an entire post on this unbelievable and unforgettable experience here.
+- ATM cave – There is too much to say about this excursion.
+It’s larger than life and we truly believe you can’t miss it.
 FYI, this is no longer advertised on Sleeping Giant’s website because they have their own ancient Mayan cave on-site, but we’d strongly suggest the ATM cave!
 Just ask the front desk and they can help arrange it for you.